What can major bleeding from the brain rubbing against the skull be referred to as?

 Prepare for the Academy of Certified Brain Injury Specialists Test.
 Study with flashcards and multiple choice questions with hints and explanations.
 Ace your exam!

-The term that accurately describes major bleeding from the brain pressing against the skull is hematoma.
-A hematoma represents a localized collection of blood outside of blood vessels, which occurs when vessels are damaged due to trauma, leading to bleeding in the surrounding tissue.
+The term that refers to major bleeding from the brain rubbing against the skull is more accurately described as a hematoma.
+A hematoma specifically denotes a localized collection of blood outside of blood vessels, which can occur when blood leaks into an area, such as between the brain and the skull.

 Subscribe